Panquesito7/gautam-07/README.md

 </a>

 <code>
-  “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”
-Albert Einstein
+ <i>“It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”</i>  Albert Einstein
 </code>

 ##  <a href="https://www.quora.com/What-does-%E2%80%9CHola-amigos%E2%80%9D-mean-1"> H o l a &nbsp; A m i g o s !</a>  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px">